nwithan8/SMAT-API/README.md

 - ``term`` is a required parameter for each field.
 All other parameters are optional or have preset defaults.
 - Default outlet is ``reddit``

-Docs and PyPi package coming soon.
+Docs coming soon.
 PRs welcome.